-With the exception of MUSC 300, all classes offered by the Music Department are open to non-majors.
+With the exception of MUSC 300, all classes offered by the Music Department are open to nonmajors.

 Major programs are put together by the students in consultation with their advisors.
-They reflect the individual interests and needs of the students.
+The programs reflect the individual interests and needs of the students.
 The department requires that a program proposal, including all music courses previously taken and those planned for the future, be submitted at the time of application to be a major.
 A major program should have a healthy balance between classroom courses (history, theory, style) and performance courses (private instrumental and vocal instruction, ensemble).
 It is a fundamental principle of the Wesleyan music program that the study of music and the experience of music should reinforce and inspire each other.
-A major program should show evidence of work in at least one musical tradition outside the area of the student's prime concentration.
+A major program must show evidence of work in at least one musical tradition outside the area of the student's prime concentration.
 The understanding that comes with new experiences is an essential part of the music opportunity at Wesleyan.

-Prerequisites to the Music Major:
+Prerequisites to the music major: